FedEx driver closing a semi struck trailer door on a business dock

 FedEx Freight truck driving on a road

-Classes are a freight shipping industry standard.
+Classes are an LTL freight shipping industry standard.
 They’re set by the NMFC tariff, which is a publication for motor carriers containing rules, descriptions and ratings of all commodities.

 number 1 icon